 Smoking is one of the hardest habits to break.
 About half of all people who have ever smoked have been able to quit.
 Most people who still smoke want to quit.
 Here are some of the best ways to stop smoking.

-It takes most smokers about eight tries before they can quit entirely.
+Most smokers make many attempts at quitting before they are successful.
 It’s important not to give up.

 Support programs can be a big help, especially for heavy smokers.
 These groups offer lectures, ways to change behavior, and peer support.
 Here are some ways to find a support program: